 7. Those who experience unrealistic expectations from friends, church or work associates to participate in seasonal activities outside of your normal routine.

 8. Those who feel conflicting family expectations and demands that create guilt and resentment.

 and many more who are separated from loved ones due to death, distance and illness.

 That night I gave my husband a hug as we cuddled in bed , then told him that I have been writing the Holiday Blues and Coping and Surviving Christmas on the month of December for the past years.
 I fired up my browser and read those two entries to him.
 He smiled “your entries are still relevant even if it is old”.
 What caught his attention is this portion:

-Then we talked of our progress the past years, especially in creating new holiday traditions, one of which was to initiate and participate in the bereavement community so families may honor the memory of their child.
+Then we talked of our progress the past years, especially in creating new holiday traditions, one of which was to initiate and participate in the World wide Candle Light Event as a gift to the bereavement community so families may honor the memory of their child.
 We have gone so far in our road to recovery.

 I continued to cradle my husband in my arms.
 As I droned on and on, I suddenly heard unearthly sounds of his snoring.
 He must have felt some bit of comfort knowing that this too shall pass.

 Not that I don’t miss my son or feel any holiday blues.
 I feel the pangs every now and then and tears fall.
 I just say to myself, “this will pass.
 Go with the flow”.
-On December 5 is my dad’s 9th death anniversary and I feel a tug in my heart but I also recall his booming laughter that never fails to lift my spirits.
+December 5 was my dad’s 13th death anniversary and I feel a tug in my heart but I also recall his booming laughter that never fails to lift my spirits.